 Leather Colour Chart

-The Colour Charts shown below are as accurate and true to life as we create them.
+The Colour Charts shown below are as accurate and true to life as we can create them.

 Please be aware that all Computer Monitors, Tablets and Mobile Phones interperate the colours shown on this page differently.

-Please note that if no colour is selected, our default colour will always be Chestnut Brown.
+Please note that if no colour is selected, our default colour will always be Russet or Natural.

-All our leather products are hand dyed so some variations will occur depending on the thickness of the leather.
+All our leather products are hand dyed so some variations will occur depending on the thickness and type of the leather used.

 Russet or Natural: